MoAbdelmonam/Whoami/README.md

 # Whoami
 It just show who am i
-I am a programming and cyper security student
+I am a programming and cyber security student
-I learn them by myself
+I am trying to beat all the obstacles which face me
-with my old phone and my brother laptop
+I am learn with my old phone
+@eliotosama helps me alot